Pre-furbished Inventory

 This TV is a late-1950s model from the manufacturer Dynatron.
 It has a lovely walnut veneer and distinctive salmon/coral-colored knob indicators and central tuning dial.

-It has upcycling potential for a small, table top cat bed.
+It has upcycling potential for a small, table top cat bed, fish tank, or hamster/gerbil cage.
+High rehab on the veneer needed, best to be painted, though dark stain is possible.
 The measurements are 24 in W, 22 in D and 26 in H. Reference "#004" when you fill out the custom order form.

 #005 AVAILABLE FOR CUSTOM ORDER